Skip to main content Accessibility

 On April 1, 2014, Mack told Lou Dobbs, “This really is a badge versus the badge situation, and I believe that the biggest badge in the country is the county sheriff.”

-CSPOA claims this is because county sheriffs are the only elected law enforcement officers and therefore only accountable to their constituents, no higher government power.
-In a May 2020 interview posted to YouTube, Mack described this view, saying, “Let me make this real clear: The president of the United States cannot tell your sheriff what to do.
+CSPOA claims this is because county sheriffs are the only elected law enforcement officers and therefore accountable only to their constituents, not any higher government power.
+In a May 2020 interview posted to YouTube, Mack described this view, saying: “Let me make this real clear: The president of the United States cannot tell your sheriff what to do.
 I don’t care if it’s George Washington himself.
 They cannot tell us what to do.”

 The group justifies this by declaring that constitutional sheriffs are “upholding and defending the Constitution.”